padok-team/security-vault-credential-broker/README.md

 ## 2. Backbone

-- Create RDS, EIP and KMS keys: in folder `terraform/layers/1-backbone`
+- Create EKS, RDS, EIP and KMS keys: in folder `terraform/layers/1-backbone`
-  - In file locals.tf:
-    - Replace local.name with your EKS cluster name
-    - Complete vpc_id and vpc_private_subnets_ids with your VPC information
-    - Complete node_group_iam_role_name with the name of the node group's iam role of your cluster
   - `terraform init`
   - `terraform apply`
 - Set up `kubectl` to use the newly deployed EKS cluster by running